spanezz/nodm/README.md

 the need to implement it.

- * Configuration
+## Configuration

 Configuration is made via 5 environment variables:

-NODM_USER
+ * `NODM_USER`:
     Controls the user that is used to automatically log in.

-NODM_X_OPTIONS
+ * `NODM_X_OPTIONS`:
     X server command line (for example: "vt7 -nolisten tcp").
     It is expanded using wordexp, with tilde expansion, variable substitution, arithmetic expansion, wildcard expansion and quote removal, but no command substitution.
 If command substitution is needed, please get in touch providing a real-life use case for it.

     If the first optiom starts with '/' or '.', it is used as the X server, else "X" is used as the server.

     If the second option (or the first if the first was not recognised as a path to the X server) looks like ":<NUMBER>", it is used as the display name, else ":0" is used.

     If the command line contains a "vt<N>" virtual terminal indicator, automatic VT allocation is switched off.
 Otherwise, the appropriate vt<N> option is appended to the X command line according to the virtual terminal that has been allocated.

-NODM_MIN_SESSION_TIME
+ * `NODM_MIN_SESSION_TIME`:
     Minimum time (in seconds) that a session should last in order for nodm to decide that it has not quit too soon.
 If an X session runs for less than this time, nodm will wait an increasing amount of time before restarting it (default: 60).

-NODM_XSESSION
+ * `NODM_XSESSION`:
     X session command (default: /etc/X11/Xsession).
 It is run using the shell, so it can be any shell command.

-NODM_XINIT
+ * `NODM_XINIT`
     Was used by older versions of nodm as the path to the xinit program, but it is now ignored.

-NODM_X_TIMEOUT
+ * `NODM_X_TIMEOUT`
     Timeout (in seconds) to wait for X to be ready to accept connections.
 If X is not ready before this timeout, it is killed and restarted.